Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 4. If you're looking for a graphical interface, [Panoply](https://www.giss.nasa.gov/tools/panoply/) could do the job.

-5. A more complex but way more powerful tool with graphical interface is a GIS, such as QGIS (free) or ArcGIS (very expensive).
+5. A more complex but more powerful tool with graphical interface is a GIS, such as QGIS (free) or ArcGIS (very expensive).

 # References using FOAM